lwlss/discstoch/README.md

 simpopdat=detstocgrowth::pop_sim_plot(strain,strain_rates,gr,yl,iterations,t)
 ```

-Additional features which can be used to analyse the population simulations include
+Additional features which can be used to analyse the population simulations include:

 ```
-# Generating a colour map according to which population simulations are coloured
+# Generating a colour map which is used to color population simulations
 detstochgrowth::yellowredmap(gr)

 # Producing fishplots